squid-cache/squid-cache.github.io/Features/Authentication.rst

 for someone to keep using your cache up to an hour after he has been removed from the authentication database.

-You can control the expiration time with the ''auth_param basic credentialsttl'' configuration option.
+You can control the expiration time with the ''SquidConf:auth_param basic credentialsttl'' configuration option.

 Note: This has nothing to do with how often the user needs to re-authenticate